How the Internet of Things (IoT) is driving the future

 ‘The Connected Life’

-is growing and it represents a transformative shift for the economy.
+The IoT trend is growing and it represents a transformative shift for the economy.
 It opens opportunities for businesses of all sizes and across a variety of sectors to interact with consumers in new and exciting ways to optimize their strategies.

 The connected devices use the real advantages in cloud computing in terms of quality, reliability, longevity and resource optimization.
 It is estimated that by 2020 around 50 billion devices around the globe will be connected to the Internet, feeding petabytes of data to the cloud.
 With rising number of devices getting connected and interacting with each other, more data can be captured and analyzed which in turn increases the potential for unlocking innovations and improving operations.
 By leveraging cloud technology and big data techniques, manufacturers analyzes the data and understand how appliances are used by consumers.